-So you have a knee problem.
+So, you have a knee problem.
+Should you see a knee doctor?
 Let’s take a look at when you really need to do more than the basic DIY methods discussed in the article 26 DIY Knee Health Secrets.

 - There is persistent swelling